quic-mtuttle/aimet/Docs/install/index.rst

     * Nvidia driver version 455 or later (using the latest driver is recommended; both CUDA and cuDNN are supported)

 .. note::
     Starting with the AIMET 2 release, there is no longer a dependency on ``liblapacke``.
-Therefore, you should only install the following debian package if you are still using AIMET 1.x.
+    Install the following Debian package if (and only if) you are still using AIMET 1.x.

 .. code-block:: bash